foreverfl/docker-translated/docs/manuals/engine/network/tutorials/host.md

 ## Procedure

 1. Create and start the container as a detached process.
 The `--rm` option means to remove the container once it exits/stops.
 The `-d` flag means to start the container detached (in the background).

-    ```console
+    ```bash
     $ docker run --rm -d --network host --name my_nginx nginx
     ```